Estimated total

 Does my Mazda need ADAS calibration?

-If your Mazda is a 2018 model year or newer, almost certainly yes.
-Mazda typically uses static calibration (target board in a shop bay) after windshield replacement.
-Mazda i-Activsense relies on static calibration with a target board.
+If your Mazda is a 2019 model year or newer, almost certainly yes.
+Mazda typically uses dynamic calibration (scan-tool road test) after windshield replacement.
+Mazda i-Activsense is dynamic-path on most trims — a scan tool plus a road test.
+Mobile service usually works.

 Will insurance cover my Mazda windshield in Shawnee?